-- 19.16 High Impact designated institutions are required to establish audit, risk, remuneration and nomination committees.
-Where an institution is part of a wider group where remuneration and nomination committees exist, it may not need separate such committees.
+- 19.16 High Impact designated credit institutions are required to establish audit, risk, remuneration and nomination committees.
+Where a credit institution is part of a wider group where remuneration and nomination committees exist, it may not need separate such committees.
 The Central Bank shall be informed of this decision promptly and retains the discretion to require the establishment of these committees.
-No single individual may hold the position of Chairman of the audit committee and risk committee simultaneously. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee, as members may gain a greater appreciation of risk considerations across the institution.
+No single individual may hold the position of Chairman of the audit committee and risk committee simultaneously. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee, as members may gain a greater appreciation of risk considerations across the credit institution.
 Cross memberships between key sub-committees of the board should be encouraged.
 The audit committee and the risk committee shall have at least one shared member.
 The remuneration committee and the risk committee shall have at least one shared member.

-6 High Impact designated institutions shall substitute this requirement for the requirements contained in each of Section 19.1, 19.2 and 19.6 of the Code.
+6 High Impact designated credit institutions shall substitute this requirement for the requirements contained in each of Section 19.1, 19.2 and 19.6 of the Requirements.

-Appendix 2 to the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2013 ("The Code")
+Appendix 2 to the Corporate Governance Requirements forCredit Institutions 2015 (the "Requirements")